zisanurrahman/CGIP2025/README.md

 # CIMPLE-Seq: Exploring Chemical-Genetic Interactions in *Burkholderia cenocepacia* K56-2

 This repository contains the data analysis scripts and a Shiny web application developed to explore the chemical-genetic interaction profiles of *Burkholderia cenocepacia* K56-2 essential gene knockdown mutants.
 The interaction profiles were generated using the **CIMPLE-Seq** (CRISPRi-based Interaction Mapping via Pooled Library Enrichment Sequencing) approach.
+The interactive Shiny app can be accessed here: https://zisanurrahman.shinyapps.io/CGIP2025/

 > 📌 Reference:
 > **Rahman ASMZ et al.** (2024). *Rationally designed pooled CRISPRi-seq uncovers an inhibitor of bacterial peptidyl-tRNA hydrolase*.